Our impact expands through partnerships with companies, cities, foundations, agencies, and fellow charitable organizations.

 Marathon Petroleum Corporation

-Repsol
+Repsol Services

-Tamina Ventures, Inc.
+Tamina Ventures, Inc

 The Awty International School, Houston

-Thunder Exploration, Inc.
+Thunder Exploration, INC

 Toshiba International Corporation